shir8may/shir8may/README.md

 ---

 ## 🔍 About Me
-- Strong attention to detail and analytical thinking
+- Strong attention to detail, with experience finding bugs and inconsistencies in systems
 - Experience in API testing, validation, and debugging
 - Hands-on experience with full-stack and client-server applications
-- Passionate about understanding how systems work and finding issues
+- Curious about how systems work, with a strong focus on identifying issues and improving reliability
 ---

 ## 🚀 Projects